 However your cloffice comes together, ensure that you make the space your own.
-Liven up neutral walls with a lick of paint or wallpaper.
+Liven up neutral walls with a lick of paint.
 Add a rug for a more comfortable, homely feel (it is your home office afterall).
 And invest in an office chair you love that is both supportive and stylish.
 See our Pintrest for cloffice inspiration.

 No.4 - Reuse & Up-Cycle

 Last year, many of us discovered or reconnected with our creative passions - from home DIY and gardening to painting and embroidery.
 In spending more time at home, we were looking for hobbies and tasks to pass the time, while also switching off from the events of the world.
 The reuse and up-cycle trend is a culmination of last year's new-found creativity as well as the world's ever-growing desire to be more eco-conscious.

 Give New Life To Tired Furniture

 While this trend can be applied in more ways than one, reinvigorating tired furniture pieces is a great place to start.
 Although it is nice to have something new (and pieces like sofas require a little more specialist expertise to up-cycle!), there is certainly furniture in your own home that could be given a new lease of life with a simple lick of paint!
 If you can't resist a project, this trend is for you.